Year 3

 As a whole group, review your classroom rules and discuss:

-• Why do we have these rules?
+• why do we have these rules?

-• Are there any rules we want to add, remove or change?
+• are there any rules we want to add, remove or change?

-• What would be the fairest way to change a rule?
+• what would be the fairest way to change a rule?

-Topic 4: People in the community
+Topic 3: People in the community (1 h)

-Start by sharing the following definition of community:
+Share the following definition of community:

 A community is a group of people who have something in common.
 This may be living or working in the same area, a shared history or beliefs or interests.

 Ask students to think about why they think this person chooses to be an active citizen in their community.
-Students can use the WS4.1 Community research task to help them with their research.
-Students can present this research in a range of formats such as a poster, a newspaper article, a PowerPoint presentation or as a short video/interview.
-Students can also present their research to the class and display it in the classroom.
+Students can use the Community research task worksheet to help them with their research.

-Invite a guest speaker (duration varies)
+Invite a guest speaker (55 min)

-• A local firefighter
+• a local firefighter

-• A local member of parliament
+• a local member of parliament

-• A local elder
+• a local elder.

 Ask the guest speaker to discuss what they do, why they participate in their organisation and how their actions positively impact their community.
 Work with students to prepare questions for the guest speaker.
-Students can use the WS4 Community research task to take notes on the guest speaker.
+Students can use the Community research task worksheet to take notes on the guest speaker.

-Topic 5: Improving our community
+Topic 4: Improving our community (1h 20min)

 Community scenarios (20 min)

-• What is the issue?
+• what is the issue?

-• Who could they talk to about this issue?
+• who could they talk to about this issue?

-• How could this issue be solved?
+• how could this issue be solved?

 Students can share these with the class at the end of the activity.

-My community (15 min)
+My community (30 min)

-Distribute WS5.2 Community brainstorm and ask students to write down any communities they or their family belong to, such as sports teams or environment clubs.
-You can model this for your students before they begin.
 Once finished, ask students to share some of their communities and why they like being a part of them.
-Write these up on the board as the students share them and discuss any similarities/differences in reasons for joining or participating in a community group.
+Write these up on the board as the students share them and discuss any similarities or differences in reasons for joining or participating in a community group.
 Discuss with the class some of the reasons, for example:

 • to help others